Kelly Kaminski: Career

-Kaminski was a Reserve World Barrel Racing Champion in 2002 behind Charmayne James.
-She and her horse, Rocky, hit a barrel in one round of this NFR.
-She was a Reserve World Barrel Racing Champion in 2003 behind Janae Ward.
-They got a no score in the 7th round, when Rocky ducked a barrel, at this NFR.
+Kaminski was the reserve barrel racing world champion in 2002 behind Charmayne James.
+She and Rocky hit a barrel in one round of this year's NFR.
+She was the reserve barrel racing world champion in 2003 behind Janae Ward.
+They got a no time in the 7th round, when Rocky ducked a barrel, at this NFR.

-Kaminski won the World Barrel Racing Championship two years consecutively.
-In 2004, Kaminski won $96,665 in the regular season.
+Kaminski won the barrel racing world championship two years consecutively.
+In 2004, she won $96,665 in the regular season.
 She then won $82,707 at the NFR.
 She finished the season with total earnings for 2004 of $179,372, which was enough to win the championship.
 She won her first NFR by $22,552 over Molly Powell, who had earnings of $156,820.
 Kaminski said she was relieved to get past the 7th round where Rocky had ducked the barrel the year before.
-Kaminski also won the 2005 world barrel riding championship.
+Kaminski also won the 2005 barrel world riding championship.
 She qualified for the NFR five times.

 Rocky

 Kaminski's horse Rocky was born on April 24, 1993.
-Rocky was considered a member of Kaminski's family from the time he was born.
+He was considered a member of Kaminski's family from the time he was born.
 His registered name is Rockem Sock-em Go.
 He was a gray gelding.
-Rocky's mother was registered with the American Quarter Horse Association as The Brown Filly.
+Rocky's mother was registered with the American Quarter Horse Association (AQHA) as The Brown Filly.
 Kaminski won everything on Rocky.
 Rocky was sired by Mito Wise Wrangler out of The Brown Filly, who was a daughter of Easy Crimson.
 His pedigree has many champion Quarter Horses in it.
 He was named the Horse with the Most Heart three times at the NFR.
 In 2007, an injury and arthritis compelled Kaminski to retire Rocky.
 Rocky has since died due to Melanoma.